 Breakthrough offers new route to large-scale quantum computing

-"The whole game at this point in quantum computing is trying to build a larger system," said Andrew Houck, an assistant professor of electrical engineering who is part of the research team.
+"The whole game at this point in quantum computing is trying to build a larger system," said Andrew Houck, an associate professor of electrical engineering at Princeton who is part of the research team.

-To make the transfer, Petta's team used a stream of microwave photons to analyze a pair of electrons trapped in a tiny cage called a quantum dot.
-The "spin state" of the electrons – information about how they are spinning - serves as the qubit, a basic unit of information.
+To transfer information Petta's team used a stream of microwave photons to analyze a pair of electrons trapped in a tiny cage called a quantum dot.
+The "spin state" of the electrons — information about how they are spinning — serves as the qubit, a basic unit of information.
 The microwave stream allows the scientists to read that information.